Actipro/WPF-Controls/Documentation/topics/microcharts/appearance-features/baseline.md

 In addition, area, bar, and win/loss series will pivot their polygons around the baseline value, which alters their appearance.

-In the following examples, the data rendered by the area chart uses the index postion along the X-axis and the fixed values `10, 20, 10, 20, 10, 20, 10` for the Y-axis.
+In the following examples, the data rendered by the area chart uses the index position along the X-axis and the fixed values `10, 20, 10, 20, 10, 20, 10` for the Y-axis.
 The first image shows the series using `10` as the minimum value along the Y-axis, and `20` for the maximum.
 Since our baseline is `0` (the default), the polygon is not pivoted.

 ![Screenshot](../images/micro-area-series-style1.png)

-If we explicitly set our baseline value to `15`, then any values below the baseline will be considered "negative" and the polyon will appear to pivot around the baseline.
+If we explicitly set our baseline value to `15`, then any values below the baseline will be considered "negative" and the polygon will appear to pivot around the baseline.

 ![Screenshot](../images/micro-area-series-style2.png)